raspberrypilearning/balloon-pi-tay-popper/README.md

 ![](cover.png)

-To pop balloons use may usually a pin.
+To pop balloons you might usually use a pin.
 Here you’ll be doing the same, but using a GPIO ‘Pin’ on your Raspberry Pi, not the pin you might be thinking of!

 ## Requirements